GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 Work on these APIs has just started.
-There is not much to see yet, but interested developers may want to star the relevant Chromium bugs to stay updated as progress that is being made.
+There is not much to see yet, but interested developers may want to star the relevant Chromium bugs to stay updated on progress that is being made.

 <a style="text-decoration: none;" class="w-button w-button--primary" href="https://fugu-tracker.web.app/#:~:text=Started">
   All APIs on which work has started